dauden1184/RaspiNukiBridge/README.md

 # RaspiNukiBridge
 Simple Nuki Bridge implementation using asyncio.

-Minimal implementation of the Nuki Bridge protocols in python (both HTTP and BLE), I use it on a raspberry pi.
+Minimal implementation of the Nuki Bridge protocols in python (both HTTP and BLE), I use it on a raspberry pi zero W and a Nuki smartlock V2.
 Right now **pairing**, **lock**, **unlock** and **unlatch** are implemented, it works fine with the [Homeassistant Nuki integration](https://www.home-assistant.io/integrations/nuki/).

 Nuki documentation: